Eugène Lourié

-Early life
+Early years

-Lourié was born in Kharkov, Russian Empire in 1903.
+Lourié was born Yevgeny Lure to Jewish parents in Kharkov (present-day Kharkiv, Ukraine) in 1903.
 His first experience with cinema was in 1911 when a movie theater opened in Kharkov.
-In 1919, he worked on an anti-communist film titled Black Crowes.
+In 1919, during the Russian Civil War, he worked on an anti-communist film titled Black Crowes.

 After he fled from the Soviet Union, he made his way to Istanbul.
-While there he made money for a fare to Paris, France by painting and drawing movie posters.
+While there he made money for a fare to Paris, by painting and drawing movie posters.
 He even slept in the theater on top of a piano to save money.

-Film career
+Career

+Art director and production designer

 In the 1930s, he worked as a production designer for such directors as Jean Renoir, Max Ophüls, and René Clair.
 As an assistant and production designer to Renoir, he worked on such French films as La Grande illusion and La Règle du Jeu.
 After Renoir had moved to Hollywood in the early 1940s, Lourié moved as well, and worked with other directors including Sam Fuller, Charlie Chaplin, and Robert Siodmak.

+Science-fiction and special effects

-Then in 1953, he made his directorial debut with The Beast from 20,000 Fathoms, the first of three dinosaur films that Lourié would direct.
-The film was profitable, however Lourié has said that he regrets that the film typecast him as a science fiction director.
-He decided that after his 1961 film, Gorgo, he would stop directing movies because he did not want to direct "the same comic-strip monsters."
+In 1952, he made his directorial debut with The Beast from 20,000 Fathoms, the first of three dinosaur films that Lourié would direct.
+The film was profitable, but Lourié has said that he regrets that the film typecast him as a science fiction director.
+He decided that after his 1961 film, Gorgo, which he directed in 1959, he would stop directing movies because he did not want to direct "the same comic-strip monsters."

 Eight years later, he received an Academy Award nomination for his visual effects on Krakatoa, East of Java.

-In 1980, Lourié designed Clint Eastwood's Bronco Billy.
-Lourié also had an acting part in Richard Gere's 1983 picture, Breathless.

-Lourié makes a silent cameo appearance in Krakatoa, East of Java, portraying a lighthouse keeper on the coast of Java in 1883 who observes Krakatoa's final, cataclysmic explosion and enters the lighthouse to send news of it by telegraph.
+Lourié makes a silent cameo appearance in the film, portraying a lighthouse keeper on the coast of Java in 1883 who observes Krakatoa's final, cataclysmic explosion and enters the lighthouse to send news of it by telegraph.

+He also contributed special and visual effects to Flight from Ashiya (1964) and Crack in the World (1965).

+Return to art department

+Throughout the 1970s, Lourié worked on TV shows like Kung Fu, The Delphi Bureau, and The Brian Keith Show.
+His last directorial credit was as a second unit director for the pilot episode of the notoriously-troubled Supertrain.

+In 1980, Lourié designed Clint Eastwood's Bronco Billy, his last feature film credit as an art director.

+Lourié had a small acting part in Richard Gere's 1983 picture Breathless, a remake of the French New Wave classic of the same name.
+He also appeared on an episode of Tales of the Unexpected.

+Personal life

+Lourié was married to costume designer Laure de Zarate, the daughter of Chilean Cubist painter Manuel Ortiz de Zárate.

 Death

-Lourié died on 26 May 1991 due to a stroke while in the Motion Picture and Television Hospital in Woodland Hills.
+Lourié died on 26 May 1991 of a stroke while in the Motion Picture and Television Hospital in Woodland Hills, Los Angeles.